Air Force releases additional dress and appearance changes

 – Transparent piercing spacers are authorized

-– Wing commanders may authorize the local wear of approved OCP morale patches on Fridays or during special event.
+– Wing commanders may authorize the local wear of approved OCP morale patches on Fridays or during special events

 Furthermore, the board conducted a review of several policy items that previously mandated specific behavior based on restrictions.
 In some cases, the board recommended removing the restrictive language to entrust commanders and Airmen to understand and adopt proper behavior based on their situation and circumstances.